Making Bad Things Happen to Good Characters

 They may well need some recovery time – I’ll come onto the logistics of that in a moment.
 But they’ll pull through.

-I have to admit here … this is, for me, a step too far.
-I’ve never been able to justify killing off a main character (I can’t even think of an instance when I’ve killed a minor character).
+I get it: me neither!
+I’ve never been able to justify killing off a main character (I can’t even think of an instance when I’ve killed a minor character, except in backstories).
 Death just seems too final.

 This is also the one where you might hit a reader backlash, especially if the character was one the reader particularly enjoyed.
-Heck, you might kill off a horrifically evil character and find readers objecting, if that character was a good source of conflict or even entertainment within your novel.
+You might kill off a horrifically evil character and find readers objecting, if that character was a good source of conflict or even entertainment within your novel.

 Without some bad stuff, you wouldn’t have a novel at all: you’d have a boring short story where your protagonist got the promotion they were going for, won the heart of the bloke they loved, and lived happily ever after from page three onwards.